Adios

 security_review_workspace

-Collect workspace context for security review.
+Collect workspace context for a focused security review.

 deploy_workspace

-Deploy the current workspace or build.
-Requires approval.
+Deploy the current workspace after explicit approval.

 get_workload_logs

-Get recent logs for a workload.
+Read recent logs for a deployed workload.

 deploy_workload

-Deploy a workload from an existing build.
-Requires approval.
+Deploy an existing build after explicit approval.

 01